dirklo/portfolio/README.md

-# Portfolio website for Rick Moore
+# Portfolio site for Rick Moore

 ## Built with React.JS v17.0.2